shibire/shibire/README.md

 #### Fun fact about _shibire_

-_shibire_ is not just my GitHub username: it is a cool mutation in _Drosophila melanogaster_. _Drosophila_ are the tiny flies you sometimes find loitering around fruit bows.
-They're an important organism in genetics and they're the organism I'm most specialised in using.
+_shibire_ is not just my GitHub username: it is a cool mutation in _Drosophila melanogaster_. _Drosophila_ are the tiny flies you sometimes find loitering around fruit bowls.
+They're an important organism in genetics and they're the organism I'm most experienced in using.
 When flies have the _shibire_ mutation, they behave normally in temperatures up to 29ºC, but above 29ºC they become paralysed!
 What's especially cool is that this paralysis is reversible: lowering the temperature below 29ºC will result in the flies behaving normally again!

 <!--
 **shibire/shibire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.